jeanwsr/mokit-doc-mdbook/src/chap4-6.md

 ## 4.6.23 Other modules in `$MOKIT_ROOT/mokit/lib`

 ### 4.6.23.1 The py2xxx modules
-There's a few py2xxx modules.
+There are a few py2xxx modules.
 The functions provided are as follows.

 ```python
 py2amesp(mf, aipname)